DIY Chalk Pastel Angel Ornament

+Every holiday season, my family works together to make a bunch of Christmas crafts for teens.
 Every year, the girls and I make a new ornament to decorate our tree.
 It’s always a fun project to do together and has given us many keepsakes over the years.
 This season, I wanted to find a way to incorporate an art lesson, so I turned to our favorite medium, chalk pastels.

 This post contains affiliate links.